top of page

 How to Read the Landscape

-🔴 RED = Deposited Sediment
+🔴 RED = Deposited Sediment Layers

-Carried by Water & Left Behind
+Carried by water & left behind

 Rusty or brick-red color

-Softer, often crumbly
+• Softer, often crumbly

-Bright white or pale
+Bright white to pale bands

-Runs across slopes as continuous bands or stripes
+Runs across slopes as continuous stripes

-Exposed when erosion cuts into the hills
+• Revealed as erosion cuts into the hills

 These white stripes are just one chapter in a much bigger geologic story, one driven by shifting faults and relentless erosion.
 Follow the trail deeper to see how it all comes together.